 WINTER SURVIVAL: Have you Winterized Your Gear?

-With winter weather already affecting much of the country, you really need to think about winterizing your gear.
-That means breaking out your bugout bags, opening up those long forgotten vehicle kits, and reevaluating your emergency plans for the season.
+When the thermometer starts to dip, you really need to think about winterizing your gear.
+That means breaking out your bug out bags, opening up those long forgotten vehicle kits, and reevaluating your emergency plans for the season.

 If you follow this site, you know that we recommend rotating and inspecting your stocks every 3-6 months.
-We do this to make sure you have the correct gear for your environment and the conditions that you’ll be facing this season.
+Doing so will help you make sure you have the correct gear for your environment, and the conditions that you’ll be facing this season.

 Inspecting and Preparing your Winter Clothing